-Osteopathy is a branch of medicine which treats people as a functional whole.
+Osteopathy is a natural manual therapy.
 This manually applied science enables the osteopath to restore normal function to diseased tissues by treating the cause of dysfunction rather than the symptom.
 The osteopath relies on careful history taking, global, regional and local orthopedic and osteopathic testing, sensory tests, and active induction tests to determine the exact nature of any imbalance.
 Gentle, effective techniques are then used to resolve the problem.
 Early detection and treatment of existing problems may help to prevent chronic problems from developing.

 Osteopathy is concerned with motion.
 Each tissue of the body moves in a very specific way.
 If any part of the body becomes altered by surgery, birth, infection, pathology, physical or emotional trauma, or some other type of trauma, it will compensate by changing its motion.
 These new motions may then become patterns which can cause pain and dysfunction which in turn may interfere with our activities of daily living.